Matt-Eva/javascript-text-editor/README.md

 # JavaScript Text Editor

-<strong>Note:</strong><em>This is a work in progress.
-Not all features listed below are available at the present time</em>
+<strong>Note:</strong><em>This project has been put on hold for the time being.
+Not all features listed below are available at the present time.</em>

-<a href="https://matt-eva.github.io/javascript-text-editor/">live demo</a>

-This is a custom built text editor made with JavaScript that outputs JSON.
+This is a custom built rich text editor made with JavaScript that outputs JSON.

 It uses a `contenteditable` HTML element as the wrapper.

 Features include making headers, italicizing, bolding, and underlining text, centering and indenting text, inserting links and images, and creating blockquotes.

 Keyboard shortcuts are not prohibited, although toolbar alternatives are also presented.

+## Inspiration / Alternatives

+The purpose of this editor is to serve as an immediate drop-in editor with all features-baked in.

+If you're looking for browser / javascript based editors that offer a more plug-and-play approach, with greater extensibility and customizability, check out <a href="https://docs.slatejs.org/">Slate</a> and <a href="https://editorjs.io/getting-started/">Editor.js</a>!

 ## Styling